Essie Margarette Hiett

 • Associated Vehicle(s) Brown 1975 Oldsmobile Toronado (accounted for)

-• Distinguishing Characteristics Caucasian female.
+• Distinguishing Characteristics White female.
 Graying brown hair, green eyes.
 Hiett has pierced ears.
 She has a half-moon-shaped scar on her right temple near her hairline and has surgical scars on both of her legs as the result of a varicose vein removal operation.
 She wears a full set of dentures and wears eyeglasses with photo gray lenses.
-Her nicknames are Marge and/or Steele.
+Her nickname is are Marge.
+She may use the alias names Margarette Bassart, Margie Mann and/or Margarette Steele.

 Details of Disappearance